lleo/go-hamt/README.md

 Further we can have the HAMT data structure behave in one of two modes Transient or Functional.
 Tansient means we modify the datastructures in-place.
-Functional means use a copy-on-write strategy (ie. we copy each datastructure and modify the copy).
+Functional means use a copy-on-write strategy (ie. we copy each data structure and modify the copy).
 As you can imagine Tansient is faster than Functional.
 However, you cannot easily share Transient datastructures between threads safely; you would need to implement a locking strategy.
 Where with Functional data structures you